 What should you pack for a trip to India?

-First thing's first: what type of suitcase should you bring?
-As a general rule, if you're spending two weeks or less in India, touring mostly between cities, a wheeled suitcase is fine.
-You might be able to even squeeze everything into your hand luggage; pick the right carry-on case with the maximum space allowance from this round-up of 11 of the best bags on the market right now.
-If you're heading out to the beaches and more rural areas of India, a backpack might be better.
+First thing’s first: what type of suitcase should you bring?
+As a general rule, if you’re spending two weeks or less in India, touring mostly between cities, a wheeled suitcase is fine.
+You might be able to even squeeze everything into your hand luggage.
+Why not pick the right carry-on case with the maximum space allowance from this round-up of 11 of the best bags on the market right now?
+If you’re heading out to the beaches and more rural areas of India, a backpack might be better.

 Getting around by train and bus will require a lot of research (and patience) so stock up on books and podcasts for lengthy journeys, and those inevitable delays.
-Sanitary and safety basics like mosquito repellent, antibacterial wipes, a pad lock and a torch are a must.
-You’ll find most major brands on sale in the shopping districts (eg. L’Oreal) but India has plenty of regional, often Ayervedic products for sale.
-Check out the work of Himalya Herbals, and grab a bottle of Odomos, one of the the best mosquito repellents out there.
+Sanitary and safety basics like mosquito repellent, antibacterial wipes, a padlock, and a torch are a must.
+You’ll find most major brands on sale in the shopping districts but India has plenty of regional, often Ayurvedic products for sale.
 For more on what NOT to pack, check this out.